loicboyeldieu/Towers-Watson-Problem/readme.txt

 - The input file has to be named « in.csv ».
 - It must be in the same folder than the java classes.
-- Name of product cannot have a comma in their names because it is the default separator and has to be a String.
+- Product cannot have a comma in their names because it is the default separator.
-- Years has to be Intergers
+- Years has to be Intergers.
-- Incremental value has to be float
+- Incremental value has to be float.

 - To test you can add more triangles in the input file, changing the year dates.